muyusufspa/spgpt/README.md

 ### Hosting
 The application can be deployed on:
-- Vercel
-- Netlify
-- AWS CloudFront + S3
+- AWS EC2
-- Azure Static Web Apps

 ---

-**Made with ❤️ for Saudi Private Aviation - Aligned with Vision 2030**
+**Made with for Saudi Private Aviation - Aligned with Vision 2030**